 The competition consists are two (2) Judging Rounds:

-The Final Judging Round begins the night of The Eddies Showcase (Thursday, October 6th).
+The Final Judging is completed the night of The Eddies Showcase (Thursday, October 6th).
 Judges must submit their ballots upon exiting at the end of the evening.
 The purpose of this round is to select the (one) Eddie Winner, per track.

 Judging Criteria (for both Judging Rounds):

 All entries are judged on a 100-point system, which is comprised of the following elements:

 Degree of Innovation: how unique and disruptive is the product/technology or process?
 Is it ground-breaking?
 Does is improve outcomes or customer experiences?
 Can it be a “game-changer” in its market?
 Maximum Value: 60 points